A Shiba Inu’s coat is one of the breeds' most magnificent asset.

 The "Wooly" Haired Shiba Inu

-A wooly haired Shiba Inu is not the same as a long haired Shiba.
+A wooly haired Shiba Inu is not quite the same as a long haired Shiba.

 Instead of having a long guard hair layer, wooly Shiba Inus have less guard hairs and instead a wooly, plush, and thick coat.